AdaCore/aws/readme.txt

 to work properly.
 Of course we try to avoid this as much as possible but we really prefer to have a clean API instead of keeping awkward implementations.

+   - The Templates_Parser Context object has been replaced by the more generic Lazy_Tag one.
+Changing the code to use the new Lazy_Tag is straight forward.
+Context must be renamed to Lazy_Tag, the inherited Callback procedure to Value and the spec must be updated to correspond to the overridden Value method (see templates_parser.ads).

 Obsolescent features: